harshadss/my-presentations/fifth_elephant_july2017/src/presentation.md

 ## Lookup

   * Looking up is not enough!
-  * Maintain set of liked movies for neighbors
+  * Maintain set of movies liked by each neighbour
-  * Set difference between neighbors liked movies and current users
+  * Set difference between movies liked by neighbour and movies liked by current user

 ---